vikyMungai/scripts-IBMM-nf-ontgeno/README.md

 #### templates
 The templates containes the folders that can be used as a starting point for specific experiments.
 By the name we know what genes are analysed.
 It is supposed that amplicon sequencing with nanopore has been done to obtain the sequencing.

+#### variant calling
+This is used to merge the .phased.vcf file and the annotated.tab files generated correspectively by whatsap and vep in the pipeline nf-ontgeno.
+So, that we have in one single file the phasing and the annotation.
+This is doen for each barcode.

 #### other files
 - debug_pipeline_cmds.sh: it contains useful commands to debug errors of the pipeline.